 It is believed that modifying the land is an insult to the Okara deities; that by modifying the land you are implying that the deities didn’t create the world correctly and that mortal beings could do a better job.

-If the land is modified, an offering must be made to the deities to apologies.
+If the land is modified, an offering must be made to the deities to apologise.
 Offerings to the deities can be anything the Okaras thinks is worthy, from simple prayer to rare jewellery, with the exception of Tresse; who orders that two trees must be planted for every one cut down.

 The only time that Tresse’s apology is not planted is if the trees and foliage are affecting the wellbeing of the native wildlife and are cut to maintain the habitat’s order.
 An offering must still be made; usually one of food or art made from the fallen trees.